dgray001/gray_online/PLANS.md

  w: Barracks / soldier
  z: Attack order => can win

+ - Can select all units in zone / space
  - Proper updates dialog for fiddlesticks and euchre
  - Can launch games with AI (all games must handle)
  - Timed turns (or not) and can pause game if timed